 Below are some good tips to make sure your toddler is ready to walk and run:

-- Purchase properly fitting shoes – Poor-fitting shoes can cause a lot of discomforts.
+- Purchase properly fitting shoes – Poor-fitting shoes can cause a lot of discomforts and as a result, inhibit your child’s walking.
 Make sure to try on shoes first.
-Toddler’s feet need to be measured on a regular basis.
-Pay close attention to the toe box design to make sure there is plenty of room to avoid blisters.
-Also, the foot is complex, and the feet need to adapt to uneven surfaces and absorb shock with each step.
-The shoes should be flexible, light-weight, and skid resistant!
-Keep your eye out for a rubber shoe, as they are usually skid resistant.
+Measure your toddler’s feet on a regular basis.
+Additionally, pay close attention to the toe box design.
+You want to make sure there is plenty of room in the toe box to avoid blisters.
+The human foot is complex, and the feet need to adapt to uneven surfaces and absorb shock with each step.
+Therefore, the shoes should be flexible, light-weight, and skid resistant!
+Also keep your eye out for a rubber shoe, as they are usually skid resistant.

-- Encourage your toddler to wear shoes outside, but it is also a good idea to encourage toddlers to go barefoot inside.
-By going barefoot inside, it can aid in strengthening various foot muscles, and help promote natural foot development.
+- Encourage your toddler to wear shoes outside.
+However, it is a good idea to encourage toddlers to go barefoot inside.
+By going barefoot inside, it can aid in strengthening various foot muscles, and also help promote natural foot development.

-- Maintain good foot hygiene – many toddlers can get a fungal infection on their feet, known as athlete’s feet.
-This can happen when they are outdoors in the heat.
-Make sure to dry your little one’s feet after baths.
+- Maintain good foot hygiene – toddlers are at risk of contracting a fungal infection on their feet, otherwise known as athlete’s foot.
+This can happen when they are outdoors in the heat and moisture.
+Always make sure to dry your little one’s feet after baths.

 - Make sure you don’t let their toenails get too long, and always trim them straight across.
 Watch closely for any ingrown toenails that may develop, and contact us at Kansas City Foot and Ankle immediately if you see one starting to occur.

-- Parents – make sure to pay attention to their walking and running gait!
+- Parents – make sure to pay attention to your child’s walking and running gait!
 Some toddlers walk with their feet turned inward, and others walk with their feet turned out, or pronated.
 Specifically, watch closely for flat feet with pronation.
-Often, excess pronation can cause exhaustion to your toddler’s feet.
+Excess pronation can cause exhaustion to your toddler’s feet.
 This is because the muscles are having to work harder, due to poor position.
-Your toddler may complain of fatigue to their legs or feet from excessive pronation.
-Sometimes, it’s a chain reaction, and leads to inward tilting of the knees and hips!
+Consequently, your toddler may complain of fatigue to their legs or feet.
+Sometimes, it’s a chain reaction, and leads to inward tilting of the knees and hips.
 They may need orthotics to provide appropriate arch support!
 We specialize in custom orthotics at Kansas City Foot and Ankle.

-Please reach out to the podiatrists at Kansas City Foot and Ankle if you are concerned about your toddler’s foot care or gait!
-We have expertly trained and experienced pediatric podiatrists available to get your toddler running around without any foot issues!
+In conclusion, if you have any concerns regarding your toddler’s foot care or gait, please reach out to the podiatrists at Kansas City Foot and Ankle. !
+At Kansas City Foot and Ankle, we have expertly trained and experienced pediatric podiatrists – all who are available to get your toddler running around without any foot issues!
 Give our friendly staff a call today at 816-943-1111 to schedule an appointment.